 He knew.
 And God cared enough to speak to that minister and have him share God’s heart to me.
 It changed me.

 I know God values friendship.
 He is not looking for a bunch of servants to do His bidding.
-He wants a people who call Him friend, who love Him and follow Him.
+He wants people who call Him friend, who love Him, and follow Him.

-I hope my testimony on my friendship with God has blessed you.
-It’s been close to 17 years since this happened and it still moves me.
+I hope my testimony of my friendship with God has blessed you.
+It’s been close to 17 years since this happened, and it still moves me.

 Growing in our Friendship with Jesus

 Like a good caring father trying to guide his child.
-And the child follows his father’s instructions because he trusts him and knows he has good intentions towards him.
+And the child follows his father’s instructions because he trusts him and knows he has good intentions toward him.

 It’s not out of control or a power trip.
 That’s what people do because they are insecure, fearful, and hungry for power.